ALWISHARIFF/wireshark/src/Report-1.md

 ---

 ### **📋 Conclusion**
-- The root cause of the issue was **incorrect Vega gateway settings** that caused it to expect **T.38 signals on the wrong port**, resulting in no fax data being received.
+- The root cause of the issue was **A bug on the momentum SBCs** that caused it not to accept other than the audio port **T.38 signals on the wrong port**, resulting in no fax data being received.
 - The **correct solution** was to configure the Vega to **receive T.38 fax data on the same port as the audio (16834)**.
 - As referenced in the [Wireshark Q&A post](https://osqa-ask.wireshark.org/questions/57516/t38-malformed-packet/), **Wireshark expects a clean and immediate switchover from RTP (audio) to T.38**.
 Any residual RTP packets on the media port can be misinterpreted as **malformed T.38 packets**, but this issue is often resolved once the correct configuration is applied.